 You walk around the old marketplace, through antique stores and old stacks of records, looking, hopefully, for that one store where you’ll be able to enter entirely new worlds.
 Yes, you’ve found it!
-The used eBookstore.
+A storefront for used ebooks.

 What is a used ebook?

 Used ebooks?
-As outrageous as that sounds, if a new ruling by the Court of Justice of the European Union is followed by similar rulings, a used ebook could soon be coming your way.
+As outrageous as that sounds, if a new ruling by the Court of Justice of the European Union is followed by similar rulings, a used ebook could soon come your way.
 Of course, that all depends on how ebook publishers deal with this paradigm.

 As a writer, does it make sense to allow your ebook to be resold?
-You don’t make any money on a resale (at least not traditional ones), and it’s possible your eBook could just be traded around until it’s sold for mere pennies.
+You don’t make any money on a resale (at least not traditional ones), and it’s possible digital content could just be traded around until it’s sold for mere pennies.
 Still, it never seemed like used bookstores were to be the downfall of the publishing industry in the pre-digital days.